dav/wynter/README.md

 # Wynter

-A Slack bot based on [BlakeWilliams/Elixir-Slack](https://github.com/BlakeWilliams/Elixir-Slack)
+A Slack bot based on [BlakeWilliams/Elixir-Slack](https://github.com/BlakeWilliams/Elixir-Slack) intended for use and development by a private Slack team I am on.
+This is my first Elixir project so take that as a warning on quality of code and approaches.

 ## Installation

-You could just install Elixir (and of course Erlang) however, but this project has a `.tool-versions` file to lock it to certain language versions, so ideally first ensure [ASDF](https://asdf-vm.com/#/) is installed.
+You could just install Elixir (and of course Erlang), however this project has a `.tool-versions` file to lock it to certain language versions, so ideally first ensure [ASDF](https://asdf-vm.com/#/) is installed.
 This [guide](https://app.pluralsight.com/guides/installing-elixir-erlang-with-asdf) may be helpful.